 I was so happy with our little garden and went out to water and tend to it daily.
 I tried to be as economical as I could be with this project and was using the water from my rain barrel as well as a recycled coffee can to water with.
-I watched it grow, produce flowers, then fruit, and finally was able to pick and eat from it.
+I watched it grow, produce flowers, fruit, and finally was able to pick and eat from it.
 We even used some old paint containers cleaned out of course, as planters for cantaloupe and some left over tomato plants.
 It was great!

 After 3 weeks, we realized the garden needed more space, so we compensated by adding more running room for the watermelon & cucumbers.
 We should have staked the tomatoes at this point too, but we didn’t: